US-ILC REPRESENTS IN ALL 50 STATES

 • The petitioning relative must have passed away after Form I-130 was approved

-• The beneficiary must send a written notice to the USCIS requesting a humanitarian reinstatement benefit
+• The beneficiary must send a written notice to USCIS requesting a humanitarian reinstatement benefit

 • Whether or not the requestor has maintained lawful presence in the U.S.